cwimpy/academic-kickstart/content/syllabus/_index.md

 ### Technology

 You will need to use your A-State email and have access to Blackboard.
 Otherwise assignments may be deployed via Dropbox or my website.
 If there is any issue with these items you should me know by the second week seminar at the latest.
+In the event we move to online instruction (see below) you will need a functioning webcam and reliable internet connection.

 ### Weekly Problem Sets in `Stata`